 There are many possible sources of images.
 For example:

 The Library has purchased access to hundreds of thousands of images while many more are freely accessible.
-There are also companies which sell images.
+View our guide below for more help:

 Violet Teague 1933, 'Flinders Ranges', watercolour on paper, 13.2cm x 18.3cm

 Access ARTstor - provides access to over one million high resolution images in the arts, architecture, humanities, and social sciences.
 Images are relevant to a variety of areas including visual art, architecture, fashion and costume, architecture and design.

 Search by title/creator (e.g. artist/architect) or browse by geography, classification (e.g. Prints) and year.
 Unfortunately you can't search by topic (e.g. face, street).
 For example: